 The Institute of Global Economics and Finance (IGEF) was established in January 2010 with an aim to contribute conceptual and policy ideas to the opening up of China's financial system.
 Drawing on the educational and research strengths and resources of the Department of Economics and the Faculty of Business Administration of The Chinese University of Hong Kong (CUHK), the Institute hopes to make contributions to the modernization of China's monetary and financial systems by contributing new ways of thinking, making policy recommendations and pointing out new paths for liberalization.
-The Institute comprises renowned scholars and policy experts, including Professor Liu Mingkang, Former Chairman of the China Banking Regulatory Commission; Professor Joseph Yam, Former Chief Executive, Hong Kong Monetary Authority; Professor Lawrence J. Lau, Former Vice-Chancellor (President) of CUHK; Professor Sir James A. Mirrlees and Professor Robert A. Mundell, both Distinguished Professors-at-Large of CUHK and Nobel Laureates in Economic Sciences; Professor Liu Pak Wai, Emeritus Professor of Economics, CUHK; Professor Sung Yun-wing, Professor, Department of Economics, CUHK; and Professor Terence T.L.
+The Institute comprises renowned scholars and policy experts, including Professor Liu Mingkang, Former Chairman of the China Banking Regulatory Commission; Professor Joseph Yam, Former Chief Executive, Hong Kong Monetary Authority; Professor Lawrence J. Lau, Former Vice-Chancellor (President) of CUHK; Professor Sir James A. Mirrlees and Professor Robert A. Mundell, both Distinguished Professors-at-Large of CUHK and Nobel Laureates in Economic Sciences; Professor Liu Pak Wai, Research Professor of IGEF, CUHK; Professor Sung Yun-wing, Professor, Department of Economics, CUHK; and Professor Terence T.L.
 Chong, Associate Professor, Department of Economics, CUHK.